 When it’s hot outside, we are a smoothie-loving household.
 The truth is that we enjoy smoothies all year long.
 However, when the weather heats up, our blender goes into overdrive!

-We love fruity smoothies, green smoothies, oatmeal smoothies, and even kale, spinach, and apple smoothies.
+We love fruity smoothies, green smoothies, oatmeal smoothies, and even peanut butter banana green smoothies.
 We have tons of fun constantly creating new and delicious variations of old favorites.
 But, today I’m sharing a smoothie of a different sort: a chocolate avocado smoothie!

 If you’ve never heard of a chocolate avocado smoothie before, you are in for a treat.
 This smoothie is rich, creamy, decadent, and satisfying in all the right ways.
 It’s chock-full of healthy nutrients and fats, and it will make you feel like you’re having a “cheat day” - even though you aren’t!